Probing Heavy Dark Matter in Red Giants: Dark Matter Capture in Stars

 Accordingly, if DM capture process (including ingress, thermalization, and self-gravitating collapse) takes place within the RGB timescale as described in previous subsections, we assess whether the helium flash is triggered earlier, at a time $t_{\rm end}$, when the stellar luminosity falls short of the standard TRGB value by $\log_{10}[|\Delta L|/L_\odot] = 0.13$, corresponding to a bolometric magnitude offset of $\Delta M_{\rm bol} = 0.325$.
 This threshold closely matches the conservative $95\%$ confidence level adopted in Ref.~\cite{Straniero:2020iyi}, ensuring that our predictions remain consistent with observations.
 We further assume that the stellar structure is unaffected by DM capture prior to $t_{\rm end}$, so the only modification is an earlier helium flash induced by heating from the DM core collapse.

 Fig.~\ref{fig:Mcore_Rcore_T0_vs_time} illustrates the key profile parameters of the core radius $\Rc$ (black), the core mass $M_{\rm c}$ (red), the core temperature $T_c$ (blue), and the core density $\rho_c$ (green) from $1\,{\rm Gyr}$ up to $t_{\rm end}$.
-Note that we define the core boundary in terms of the escape velocity profile: the core radius is set where the escape velocity at the radius is $\sqrt{2/3}$ of its central value.
-As discussed earlier, this definition captures the approximately homogeneous central region, where the density profile is nearly flat.
-Such homogeneity justifies our use of the straight-line approximation for incoming DM trajectories.
-Moreover, we confirm that the optical depth relevant for DM interactions is dominated by this core region, so that our semi-analytic estimates remain valid in the context of the full stellar model.
+As discussed above, we define the core boundary in terms of the escape velocity profile, taking $\Rc$ to be the radius at which $v_{\rm esc} (\Rc)=\sqrt{2/3}v_{\rm esc} (0)$.
+This definition captures the approximately homogeneous central region, where the density profile is nearly flat.
+The resulting homogeneity supports the straight-line approximation for incoming DM trajectories within the region that dominates the scattering probability.
+This restriction is conservative, as it neglects potential scattering sites at larger radii and because realistic trajectories are generally more centrally focused than straight lines.
+Moreover, we verify that the optical depth controlling DM interactions and capture is dominated by this core region, so that our semi-analytic estimates remain consistent in the context of the full stellar model.